Coverings in p-adic analytic geometry and log coverings I: Cospecialization of the (p')-tempered fundamental group for a family of curves: Introduction

+On the contrary, if one has two geometric points $\eta_1$ and $\eta_2$ of the moduli space such that the reduction of $\eta_1$ specializes to the reduction of $\eta_2$, then $E_{\eta_1}$ has necessarily better reduction than $E_{\eta_2}$ and there is some morphism $\gtemp(E_{\eta_2})\to\gtemp(E_{\eta_1})$ that induces an isomorphism between the profinite completions.
+Thus we want to look for a \emph{cospecialization} of the tempered fundamental group.

-The topological behavior of general finite étale coverings is too complicated to hope to have a simple cospecialization theory without adding a $(p')$ condition on the coverings: for example two Mumford curves over some finite extension of $\mbf Q_p$ with isomorphic geometric tempered fundamental group have the same metrized graph of stable reduction.
+The topological behavior of general finite étale covers is too complicated to hope to have a simple cospecialization theory without adding a $(p')$ condition on the covers: for example two Mumford curves over some finite extension of $\mbf Q_p$ with isomorphic geometric tempered fundamental group have the same metrized graph of stable reduction \cite{metricmumford}.
 Thus even if two Mumford curves have isomorphic stable reduction (and thus the point corresponding to their stable reduction is the same), they may not have isomorphic tempered fundamental group in general.
-Thus we will only study here finite coverings that are dominated by a finite Galois covering whose order is prime to $p$, where $p$ is the residual characteristic (which can be $0$; such a covering will be called a $(p')$-finite covering).
-Then, it becomes natural to introduce a $(p')$-tempered fundamental group which classifies tempered coverings that become topological coverings after pullback along some $(p')$-finite covering.
-It should be remarked that this $(p')$-tempered fundamental group cannot be in general recovered from the tempered fundamental group: for example, if $p=2$, $\gtemp(X)^{(p')}=\{1\}$ for an Enriques surface over $\mbf C_p$ with good reduction and $\gtemp(X)^{(p')}=\mbf Z/2\mbf Z$ for an Enriques surface with semistable reduction whose dual simplicial complex is homotopic to a real projective plane, whereas, in both cases, $\gtemp(X)=\mbf Z/2\mbf Z$.
-However, in the case of a curve, one can recover the $(p')$-tempered fundamental group from the tempered fundamental group.\\ The $(p')$-tempered fundamental group of a curve was already studied by S. Mochizuki in~\cite{mochi}.
-It can be described in terms of a graph of profinite groups.
-From this description, one easily sees that the isomorphism class of the $(p')$-tempered fundamental group of a $p$-adic curve depends only of the stratum of the Knudsen stratification of the moduli space of stable curves in which the stable reduction lies.
-Moreover if one has two strata $x_1$ and $x_2$ in the moduli space of stable curves such that $x_1$ is in the closure of $x_2$, one can easily construct morphisms from the graph of groups corresponding to $x_1$ to the graph of groups corresponding to $x_2$ (inducing morphisms of tempered fundamental groups which induce isomorphisms of the pro-$(p')$ completions).\\
+Thus we will only study here finite covers that are dominated by a finite Galois cover whose order is prime to $p$, where $p$ is the residual characteristic (which can be $0$; such a cover will be called a $(p')$-finite cover).
+Then, it becomes natural to introduce a $(p')$-tempered fundamental group which classifies tempered covers that become topological covers after pullback along some $(p')$-finite cover.
+It should be remarked that this $(p')$-tempered fundamental group cannot be in general recovered from the tempered fundamental group.